-One or more sets of aggregation variables must be specified.
+At least one set of aggregation variables is required.
 Each set comprises a list of aggregation variables, an equals sign ('='), the name of an aggregation function (see the list below), and a list of source variables in parentheses.
-Some aggregation functions expect additional arguments following the source variable names.
+A few aggregation functions do not accept source variables, and some aggregation functions expect additional arguments after the source variable names.

-Aggregation variables typically are created with no variable label, value labels, or missing values.
+AGGREGATE typically creates aggregation variables with no variable label, value labels, or missing values.
 Their default print and write formats depend on the aggregation function used, with details given in the table below.
 A variable label for an aggregation variable may be specified just after the variable's name in the aggregation variable list.

 Each set must have exactly as many source variables as aggregation variables.
 Each aggregation variable receives the results of applying the specified aggregation function to the corresponding source variable.

-The MEAN, MEDIAN, SD, and SUM aggregation functions may only be applied to numeric variables.
-All the rest may be applied to numeric and string variables.
+The following aggregation functions may be applied only to numeric variables: